 Rewards and risk of surgery – “Clinicians should bear in mind the risk that destructive procedures carry, which include the possibility of the development of painful neuroma or causalgia (severe burning pain), conditions that may be even harder to control than the original complaint.”

-In July 2018 The Journal of craniofacial surgery (6) doctors tested the effectiveness of greater occipital nerve decompression, the freeing up of the nerve from surrounding soft tissue or bone which may compress or squeeze the nerve and cause pain.
+In July 2018 The Journal of Craniofacial Surgery (15) doctors tested the effectiveness of greater occipital nerve decompression, the freeing up of the nerve from surrounding soft tissue or bone which may compress or squeeze the nerve and cause pain.

-- Eleven patients of medical refractory (difficult to treat) occipital neuralgia were enrolled in the study.
+- Eleven patients with medical refractory (difficult to treat) occipital neuralgia were enrolled in the study.